VliegendeLeeuw/CSSexperiments/README.md

 I would love it if other people would like to collaborate, learn together and grow this CSS library.
 Everything in this repository is completely free to be used by anybody, anywhere, anytime.
 Because there is easily better stuff available online elsewhere, this is just my practise stuff.

+## Tips & Suggestions

+Anybody, **please** feel free to give me tips and pointers on anything.
+I am very new to web development and looking to improve.
+If you would like to help me, let me know what I can do better!

 ## Contact

 If you do wish to collaborate on this, or other projects of your own, **please** do contact me.
 Always looking for new coding-friends online!